KashiNawaz/Udacity_DataScientist-_Nanodegree/Data Scientist Nanodegree/Writing a Data Science Blog Post/Readme.md

 These above libraries were required to be installed.

 ### Results
-Here are the main findings:
     1-prices increase in summer season and decrease in winter season.
     2-Magnolia, Queen Anne and Downtown are more expensive.
     3-Delridge, Northgate, Rainier Valley, and Lake City are cheaper.
     4-The number of bedrooms and bathrooms, the weekly cost of the listing, and the cost of cleaning service are the most important factor in determine listings price.
     5-December, March, and October are the busiest months of the year, while January, February and July are the least.
     6-Capitol Hill, Downtown, and Central Area are more crowded.
     Interbay, Seward Park, Magnolia, and Lake City are less crowded.
 ### Acknowlwdgement
 Here is the Medium blog post link:
 | Medium | [https://medium.com/@kashoo003/a-data-analysis-on-accommodation-in-seattle-46216096d78a?sk=f724fb5ed27c961b0252aabee75672d3] |